Exclusive: By Staff writer at the Pebble News

 DENISAURUS News has in the past published dubious activities of NSA Monguno, while he held sway as the Chief of Intelligence at Directorate of Military Intelligence, DMI.
 This also include other cases against him, pending at the EFCC for investigation, i.e, Troops Allowance, which were kept in view and protected by Mr Magu.

-Gen Garba’s exposé, illegal use of military attaché for money laundering, non-declaration of luxurious assets, illegal recommend action of attaché for retirement for non-cooperation DG Gen SD Aliyu, and many more.
+Of interest is the Gen Garba’s exposé, illegal use of military attaché for money laundering, non-declaration of luxurious assets, allegation illegal recommend action of attaché for retirement for non-cooperation made by DG Gen SD Aliyu, and many more.

 EFCC sources say “It would interest PMB to know that, NSA Monguno is a strong supporter and associate of Air Commodore Umar Mohammed and Mr Magu who are both culpable at #DSS, based on records.”

-They say: “President Buhari, let us apply same punishment of SGF Babachir on NSA Monguno and Mr Magu, and get their replacement soon.”
+They say: “President Buhari must apply the same punishment of SGF Babachir on NSA Monguno and Mr Magu, and get their replacement soon.”

-Sometimes in late 2016, the Senate reported the subterfuge of SGF Babachir, and rejected Mr Magu based on PINE and DSS Report respectively
+Sometimes in late 2016, the Senate reported the criminal act of SGF Babachir, and rejected Mr Magu based on DSS Report.

 Many Nigerians came out to condemn the NASS Senate, alleging they were sabotaging President Buhari’s anti-graft war, because they are corrupt.